 How to Decide Your Monthly Credit Card Payment

 When you make a credit card purchase, you do it with the understanding that you’ll repay that purchase.
-Depending on your credit card agreement, you can either pay the balance back all at once or over time.
+Depending on your credit card agreement and the type of credit card you're using, you can either pay the balance back all at once or over time.

-Each month, when you sit down to pay your bills, you have to decide the best amount to send your credit card issuer - whether it's the minimum, the full balance or something in between.
-Put some serious thought into how much you're paying rather than come up with an arbitrary number.
+Each month, when you sit down to pay your bills, you have to decide the best amount to send your credit card issuer—whether it's the minimum payment, the full balance, or something in between.
+It's important to put some serious thought into how much you're paying rather than coming up with an arbitrary number.

 Paying the Full Balance is the Best

-When you don’t pay your full balance, you’ll have a finance charge on your next billing statement.
+When you don’t pay your full balance, you’ll have a finance charge on your next billing statement representing the cost of carrying a credit card balance.
 The longer it takes to pay off your balance, the more you’ll pay in interest.

 The Minimum Payment is the Least You Should Pay

 Unless you have a charge card, your credit card issuer won't require you to pay your balance in full each month.
 Instead, you'll have the option of making smaller, monthly payments each month until the balance is repaid in full.